 Gluten Free Bread Machine Reviews

-Note: All my bread machine testing has been done using my award-winning gfJules Bread Mix so that the results of each bake-out are dependent only on the machine as the variable.
+Note: All my bread machine testing has been done using my award-winning gfJules Bread Mix so that the results of each bake-out are dependent only on the machine as the one variable.

 zojirushi GF cinnamon raisin bread - gfJules